Code-Institute-Submissions/ExploreNepal/README.md

 ressolved an issue.
 - [Background video on the home page did not cover entire screen](assets/images/padding-issue.jpg) eventhough container-fluid class was used, instead left with some white space on both left and right hand side of the screen which was not desired outcome.
   - Issue was fixed by adding some extra css property to main container class: value of 0 set to both padding right and padding left to main-container class and this solved issue.
+- Padding issue between the columns inside the row : while using col-md-2 classes to created two columns inide the row there was a [excess white space between those columns](assets/images/padding-issue.jpg) however no space between colums was desired outcome.
+  - I have used bootstrap documentation to find the solution of this : I added no-gutters class to the row which hold those columns and this solve an issue.